beginning of content

 Key facts

-• A dental procedure is anything that involves a dentist dental practitioner working on your mouth.
+• A dental procedure is anything that involves a dental professional working on your teeth or mouth.

-• Dental procedures include: a filling or crown for your tooth, treatment for gum disease, straightening crowded teeth, dental surgery or having dentures made.
+• Dental procedures include fillings, crowns, treatment for gum disease, straightening crooked teeth, dental surgery and having dentures made.

-• Find out the benefits, risks and costs before you go ahead with a dental procedure.
+• Ask your dental professional about the benefits, risks and costs before getting a dental procedure.

 What are dental procedures?

-A dental procedure is anything that involves a dentist or dental practitioner working on your mouth.
+A dental procedure is anything that involves a dental professional working on your mouth.

 Dental procedures include: